Pasta Parties and Carb Loading

 Pay attention to your nutritional priorities for top performance.

 This means, you first want to make sure that you are eating ENOUGH CALORIES throughout the day.
-Too few will leave you fatigued and eventually cause muscle loss—something no athlete desires.
+Too few will leave you fatigued, eventually cause muscle loss, and increase your risk of injury—something no athlete desires.

 Second, be sure that you are eating the right distribution of macronutrients, and then prioritizing carbohydrates around your activity.